 The Weill Cornell Tri-Institute Pain Fellowship is a 12-month, ACGME-accredited program that provides a comprehensive curriculum for training the next generation of leaders in Interventional Pain Medicine.
-Widely regarded as one of the top training programs in New York City and the country, the program incorporates core rotations at three of the nation's leading hospitals: NewYork-Presbyterian Hospital, Memorial-Sloan Kettering Cancer Center, and Hospital for Special Surgery.
+Widely regarded as one of the top training programs in New York City and the country, the program incorporates core rotations at three of the nation's leading hospitals: NewYork-Presbyterian Hospital, Memorial Sloan Kettering Cancer Center, and Hospital for Special Surgery.
 Our fellows benefit from the close association between these three world-renowned hospitals.
-In fact, it is this breadth of experience that we — and our graduating fellows — feel makes our program so unique and unparalleled.
+In fact, it is this breadth of experience that we—and our graduating fellows—feel makes our program so unique and unparalleled.

 NewYork-Presbyterian Hospital

 NewYork-Presbyterian/Weill Cornell Medical Center is a major international and regional tertiary referral center that is consistently ranked among the top hospitals in the United States.
-Fellows rotating through NYPH are exposed to an evidence based and multi-disciplinary approach to treating pain at a major academic hospital.
-The pain fellows' exposure to a wide variety of clinical cases — including cancer pain, spine-related pain, and other painful conditions such as CRPS — make this rotation unique.
+Fellows rotating through NYPH are exposed to an evidence-based and multi-disciplinary approach to treating pain at a major academic hospital.
+The pain fellows' exposure to a wide variety of clinical cases—including cancer pain, spine-related pain, and other painful conditions such as CRPS—make this rotation unique.
 Clinical education time is split between our new Center for Comprehensive Spine Care, the Upper West Side office, and the Lower Manhattan office.
-All of our facilities have en-suite fluoroscopy with daily procedures occurring that include ultrasound-guided procedures.
+All of our facilities have en suite fluoroscopy with daily procedures occurring that include ultrasound-guided procedures.
 Advanced pain therapies, such as spinal cord stimulation and intrathecal delivery systems, are a focus of this rotation.

-Memorial-Sloan Kettering Cancer Center
+Memorial Sloan Kettering Cancer Center

 Memorial Sloan Kettering Cancer Center is the world's largest dedicated cancer hospital.
-The rotation here offers a very unique opportunity for pain fellows to evaluate patients with all stages of malignant disease.
+The rotation here offers a unique opportunity for pain fellows to evaluate patients with all stages of malignant disease.
 Fellows are exposed to the latest in cancer pain management techniques including neurolytic blocks, vertebral augmentation, and intrathecal drug delivery systems.
 New and creative approaches to pain management are often necessary for improving quality of life in patients with advanced disease.

 The Hospital for Special Surgery